35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 The best Museums in Antigua

-If you happen to be in Antigua in the summer (which locals call winter) between May and October chances are you will see a whole lot of rain, so what to do?
+If you happen to be in Antigua in the summer (which locals call winter) between May and October, chances are you will see a whole lot of rain, so what do you do?

 Check out one of the interesting museums.